cyberconcepts/loops/README.txt

 in a way, that allows the creation of a target object on the fly.
 (We here use the base class providing the method for this action; the real application uses a subclass that does all the other stuff for form handling.)
+When creating a new target object you may specify a uri that determines the location of the new target object and its name.

   >>> from loops.browser.node import ConfigureBaseView
   >>> view = ConfigureBaseView(INodeConfigSchema(m111), TestRequest())